vigor-nf/vigor/README.md

 > :warning: **Warning**: after the next step your terminal will stop responding.
 > Make sure you have a spare terminal open on this machine.

-Finally, to run the NF with DSOS in a VM, get in to the NF directory, e.g. `vigor/vignat`, and run:
+Finally, to run the NF with NFOS in a VM, get in to the NF directory, e.g. `vigor/vignat`, and run:

-    $ make dsos-run
+    $ make nfos-run

-This will build the NF with DPDK, device driver and DSOS, produce the bootable ISO image and start a qemu machine executing that image.
+This will build the NF with DPDK, device driver and NFOS, produce the bootable ISO image and start a qemu machine executing that image.
-Note that DSOS ignores any input, so your terminal will show the DSOS output and will stop responding.
+Note that NFOS ignores any input, so your terminal will show the NFOS output and will stop responding.
 You will need to kill the qemu process from a different terminal.

-## Running the DSOS on bare metal over the network
+## Running the NFOS on bare metal over the network

-In order to run the DSOS on bare metal you will need an extra ethernet connection of the machine intended to run the DSOS (we call it DUT from now on) and a PXE server machine.
+In order to run the NFOS on bare metal you will need an extra ethernet connection of the machine intended to run the NFOS (we call it DUT from now on) and a PXE server machine.

-You will need `dsos-x86_64-multiboot1.bin` image on the machine that will serve PXE requests.
+You will need `nfos-x86_64-multiboot1.bin` image on the machine that will serve PXE requests.
 You can build it either directly on the machine, or build it on DUT and copy it over.
 To build the image, run:

-    $ make dsos-multiboot1
+    $ make nfos-multiboot1

 To serve the image, run on the machine intended as a PXE server:

-    $ ./pxe-boot.sh dsos-x86_64-multiboot1.bin
+    $ ./pxe-boot.sh nfos-x86_64-multiboot1.bin

 This will start a DHCP server and a PXE server and wait for network boot requests.
-As our image is larger than 64KB, we use a two step boot process, booting first an ipxe/undionly.kpxe image that then fetches the DSOS image and boots it.
+As our image is larger than 64KB, we use a two step boot process, booting first an ipxe/undionly.kpxe image that then fetches the NFOS image and boots it.

 In BIOS, configure DUT to boot from network, using the interface connected to the PXE server.
-When you reboot it, you should see some activity in the PXE server output and see DSOS output on DUT (printing the NF configuration).
+When you reboot it, you should see some activity in the PXE server output and see NFOS output on DUT (printing the NF configuration).
 At this point you can stop the PXE boot server.
-The DSOS is running!
+The NFOS is running!

 # Linux setup for performance